psych-214-fall-2016/project-red/report/report.md

 ### MRF-EM
 In k-means, each voxel was assigned a cluster based on its intensity value.
 However, where a voxel is located in the brain also says a lot about what kind of tissue it is.
 MRF-EM improves on k-means (and EM) by adding in spatial information: if two voxels are next to each other, then they probably belong in the same tissue class.

-See [this](https://links/MRF-EM_explain.html) page for more details! (couldn't figure out how to Latex with Markdown)
+See [this](http://htmlpreview.github.com?https://github.com/psych-214-fall-2016/project-red/blob/master/report/links/MRF-EM_explain.html) page for more details! (couldn't figure out how to Latex with Markdown)

 **Reference:** Zhang, Y. and Brady, M. and Smith, S. Segmentation of brain MR images through a hidden Markov random field model and the expectation-maximization algorithm.
 IEEE Trans Med Imag, 20(1):45-57, 2001.

-Because MRF-EM takes a long time to run, I segmented small sections of slices from two subjects as examples.
+Because MRF-EM takes a long time to run, we segmented small sections of slices from two subjects as examples.
 The original section and the results from k-means are also shown for comparison.

 **Subject 10159**